inabikarilibrary/inalib/inapedia/tournaments/lemonade/bd4.md

 # Backdraft V4

 Backdraft V4 was the fourth edition of the [Lemonade Backdraft](bdmain.md) tournament series.
+Results from this combined tournament were used to determine who would be placed in the next Goujin league.
 23 players participated.

 Tier: National :brazil: